Great Phone Offers With All You Can Eat Data | Three.ie

 3. Set up Android Device Manager

-Setting up Device Manager is absolutely imperative in case you ever lose your phone or have it stolen.
-If you used iOS previously, you’ll be familiar with Apple’s ‘Find my iPhone’ app which works in the same way.
+Setting up Device Manager is so important, in case you ever lose your phone or have it stolen.
+If you used iOS previously, you will be familiar with Apple’s ‘Find my iPhone’ app which works in the same way.
 Device Manager allows you to locate your phone if it goes missing.
 You can also wipe the phone's data or reset your password remotely.

 5.png